Hiroten31/OOP-Library/README.md

 Usually every method is build like this:
 1. Message informing of what options you have
 2. Scanner to get user's input
-3. ifs to check the input
+3. `if`s to check the input, further options, searching and printing correct data
 4. Closing methods and messages like "Click anything to return..."

 From `Start()` we can go to `Database()` which has very similar build to the first method.
 All of their options are just to move one level deeper.